Canon 6D Mark II vs D60

 Studio photographers will appreciate that the Canon D60 (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the Canon D60 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon D60 was succeeded by the Canon 10D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+In contrast, the D60 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the D60 was succeeded by the Canon 10D.
+Further information on the features and operation of the 6D Mark II and D60 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Canon D60 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D Mark II or the Canon D60 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.